-The Reality of Quitting and How You Can Overcome Obstacles
+The Reality of Quitting: Overcoming Obstacles

 Quitting is hard, but support from your family, friends, and health care provider can help you through the quitting process.
 You will crave cigarettes, but the craving will pass.
 Learning your triggers and finding strategies to cope with your triggers increases your chance of success.
 The longer you refrain from smoking, the weaker your cravings will become.

 You will experience withdrawal, it will be uncomfortable, but it will not be painful, and it will pass.
 These withdrawal symptoms only last for a short period of time.
 There are resources and nicotine replacement therapies that can help reduce your withdrawal symptoms, talk to your health care provider about medications that may be right for you.

 You may gain some weight, and that is a normal part of the quitting process.
 Exercising and healthy eating can reduce weight gain and optimize your health throughout the process, and after.